Broken kneecap - aftercare

 - After the first day, ice the area every 3 to 4 hours for 2 or 3 days or until the pain goes away.

 Pain medicines such as acetaminophen, ibuprofen (Advil, Motrin, and others), or naproxen (Aleve, Naprosyn, and others) may help ease pain and swelling.

 - Be sure to take these only as directed.
 Carefully read the warnings on the label before you take them.

-- Your health care provider may ask you not to place any weight on your injured leg for up to 1 week or longer.
-Please check with your health care provider how long you need to keep weight off your injured leg.
+- Your provider may ask you not to place any weight on your injured leg for up to 1 week or longer.
+Please check with your provider to find out how long you need to keep weight off your injured leg.